-- Choose a well-drained medium with an EC of 0.75 to 0.80 mmhos and a pH of 5.8 to 6.2. - Open shipping boxes immediately.
+• Choose a well-drained medium with an EC of 0.75 to 0.80 mmhos and a pH of 5.8 to 6.2.

+Open shipping boxes immediately.
 Stick cuttings within 12 to 24 hours of arrival.
-Cuttings can be stored overnight, if necessary, at 45 to 50°F (7 to 10°C). - A rooting hormone is generally not needed, assuming the environment in propagation is optimized.
-Should the soil temperature and/or mist coverage not be optimal, a rooting hormone may help promote early, more uniform rooting. - A protective fungicide application should be made within 24 hours of sticking to reduce the risk of Botrytis. - Soil temperature should be maintained at 68 to 73° F (20 to 23°C) until roots are visible. - Begin fertilization with 75 to 100 ppm N when roots become visible.
-Increase to 150 to 200 ppm N as roots develop. - As the rooted cuttings develop, high light, appropriate water stress and moderate air temperatures should reduce the need for chemical plant growth regulators (PGRs).
-Focus Ivy Geraniums are responsive to a B-Nine (1,500 to 2,000 ppm) and Cycocel (750 to 1,000 ppm) tank mix, should PGRs be needed. - Pinching should not be necessary during propagation.
-To improve branching and habit, plants can be pinched 7 to 10 days before transplanting. - Focus Ivy Geranium rooted cuttings should be ready for transplanting 28 to 35 days after sticking. - Under similar conditions, ivy geraniums generally require 20 to 25% less mist than zonals.
+Cuttings can be stored overnight, if necessary, at 45 to 50°F (7 to 10°C).
+A rooting hormone is generally not needed, assuming the environment in propagation is optimized.
+Should the soil temperature and/or mist coverage not be optimal, a rooting hormone may help promote early, more uniform rooting.

+A protective fungicide application should be made within 24 hrs. of sticking to reduce the risk of Botrytis.
+Soil temperature should be maintained at 68 to 73°F (20 to 23°C) until roots are visible.

+• Begin fertilization with 75 to 100 ppm N when roots become visible.
+Increase to 150 to 200 ppm N as roots develop.

+As the rooted cuttings develop, high light, appropriate water stress and moderate air temperatures should reduce the need for chemical plant growth regulators (PGRs).
+Precision Ivy Geraniums are responsive to a B-Nine (1,500 to 2,000 ppm) and Cycocel (750 to 1,000 ppm) tank mix, should PGRs be needed.
+Pinching should not be necessary during propagation.

+Precision Ivy Geraniums rooted cuttings should be ready for transplanting 28 to 35 days after sticking.
+Under similar conditions, ivy geraniums generally require 20 to 25% less mist than zonals.